andrioni/MPFI.jl/README.md

 This is a work-in-progress Julia package that wraps [MPFI](http://perso.ens-lyon.fr/nathalie.revol/software.html) for Julia.
 Currently most basic arithmetic operations are available, but not all of them are tested.

+Warning: currently the return values from MPFI are ignored.